How Many Solar Panels Do I Need?

 A $2,400 average monthly electric bill will need a 200 kW solar system.
 A 200 kW system will use 556 330W solar panels and cover roughly 10,842 sq. ft.

 That’s it!
 You now have all the pieces of the puzzle to determine the number of solar panels or the size system you will need.
 The next step is determining the cost.
-Read about the cost of solar in 2019 to help you determine if solar is right.
+If you would like a custom quote, click the button below.